AlbertoBasalo/cc-lab/docs/1-code/2-complexity/1_2_kata - ATM.md

 - Allow the ATM to dispense coins as well

-## Clean Implementation
+## Clean Implementation Requirements

-- Use proper naming conventions.
+1 - Use proper naming conventions.

+2 - Write simple blocks and instructions.

   - Do no nest conditional statements.

   - Do not use complex operators or expressions.

   - Try to not use else statements.